catalingoia/MealMaker/README.md

-# Heckathon
+# Healthy Slots

-This is a project for a 24-hour hackathon with the Health&Nutrition topic, held by TechBreeze
+Healthy Slots is a project for a 24-hour hackathon with the Health&Nutrition topic, held by TechBreeze

 The following were the important points that had to be followed: